biomystery/workflows/devel/altanalyze/README.txt

 To run these tools:

-cwltool --no-match-user --no-read-only altanalyze_dbfetch0.4.cwl cwltool --no-match-user --no-read-only altanalyze_test0.4.cwl
+cwltool --no-match-user --no-read-only altanalyze_dbfetch.cwl input_fetch.json
+cwltool --no-match-user --no-read-only altanalyze_test.cwl input_run.json

 You should have CWL installed already on your computer.
 If you do not, you can use either of the following commands: